psychemedia/storytelling-notes/hand-of-glory.md

 # Hand of Glory

-The hand of glory is a fantastic device for keeping people asleep.
-It's origin also contains a tale.
-A typical telling is as follows:
+The hand of glory is a fantastic device that can be used by thieves to keep people asleep as they go about their nefarious business.
+How a hand of glory is made also contains a tale.
+A typical telling of the hand of glory story is as follows:

 > It's a dark and stormy night and several travellers were gathered in a remote inn.
 There was a knock at the door — a beggar seeking shelter.
 He was welcomed in.
 Everyone settled down to sleep, except for the serving who had finished her chores and was struggling to to sleep.
 She noticed the beggar take something out of his bag - it looked like a candle in a misshapen candlestick.
 He lit the candle and muttered something "Let those who sleep, stay asleep".
 He proceeded to go through everyone's belongings.
 A thief.
 The girl went to raise a maser but he could not be woken.
 She went downstairs, and the robber heard her.
 As he tried to make his escape, she tried to douse the flame with water, with beer... ah, with milk.
 Folk were awoken, the robber caught and hung.
 The strange enchantment: a hand of glory, a candle in the hand of a dead man, cut from a corpse hanging on a gallows.
 In some tellings, the candle should made from the fat of another hanged man.

-One of the earliest references comes from Aubrey:
+One of the earliest references comes from 17th century English antiquary, John Aubrey:

 ```{admonition} *Remaines of Gentilisme and Judaisme*, John Aubrey, (1696)/1881